-TMJ Treatment in Brookfield and Lisle, IL
+TMJ Treatment in Brookfield, IL

 TMJ refers to the temporomandibular joint, and it is a hinge that joins your jaw to the temporal bones of the skull.
 This joint allows you to move your jaw side to side and up and down so that you can chew, talk or yawn conveniently.
 In case, there is some problem with the facial muscles and jaw that controls the problem are called the temporomandibular disorder or the temporomandibular joint disorder.

 The primary cause of TMJ disorder is the problem with the muscles of your jaw or the joint.
 Injury to your joint or jaw or the muscles of the neck and head can lead to the TMJ disorder.
 Damage to the joint or jaw of the muscles of the neck and head because of a heavy whiplash can lead to the TMJ disorder.
 Some other causes of the TMJ disorder are:

 - Clenching or grinding of the teeth that put immense pressure on the joint

 - Movement of the disc or cushion between the socket and ball of the joint